aErgani/ty-bootcamp-spring-data/README.md

+# Trendyol Spring Data Homework

-# Made Customer in Profile nullable to prevent error
+## Made Customer in Profile nullable to prevent error

-# Implemented a Controller that supports basic get/add/update operations for Customer
+## Implemented a Controller that supports basic get/add/update operations for Customer

-# Implemented a logic for adding to basket (untested due to poor time management)
+## Implemented a logic for adding to basket (untested due to poor time management)